jpsthecelt/asgpstest/README.md

 # asgpstest
-Tests made to converge flaskExp/quartExp to fully Asyncio and as_GPS format
+Tests made to converge flaskExp/quartExp to fully Asyncio and as_GPS format (as well as consolidate into avlocator).